jim-schwoebel/allie/features/readme.md

 ## How to use as an individual featurizer

-To featurize an entire folder of a certain file type, you can run:
+To featurize an entire folder of a certain file type (e.g. audio files of .WAV format), you can run:

 ```
 cd ~